evanwills/do-JS-regex-stuff/README.md

 __NOTE:__ Checkbox values are always boolean (`TRUE` or `FALSE`)

-In the above code sampe we have "_Mood of the chicken_" group of checkboxes identified by `mood`.
+In the above code sample we have "_Mood of the chicken_" group of checkboxes identified by `mood`.
 To get whether a given mood is checked we pass value for that mood to the `mood` function. e.g.

 ``` javascript
   var _unsure = (extraInputs.mood('unsure')) ? ' I think' : ''